Background pattern

 • Formation of blood clots in the venous system (thrombosis/thromboembolism).

-Rare (may affect up to 1 in 10,000 people)
+Very rare (may affect up to 1 in 10,000 people)

 • Seizures

-Frequency not known (the frequency cannot be estimated from the available data)
+Frequency not known (frequency cannot be estimated from available data)

-• Pancreatitis (inflammation of the pancreas)
+• Pancreatitis

-• Heptatitis (inflammation of the liver)
+• Hepatitis (inflammation of the liver)

 • Psychotic reactions.

 Alzheimer's disease has been associated with depression, suicidal ideation, and suicide.
-There have been reports of these events in patients treated with memantine.
+These events have been reported in patients treated with memantine.

 Reporting of side effects

-5. Dezipar Storage
+5. Storage of Dezipar

-Keep this medication out of the sight and reach of children.
+Keep this medication out of sight and reach of children.

-Do not use this medication after the expiration date that appears on the packaging after CAD.
+Do not use this medication after the expiration date stated on the packaging after CAD.
 The expiration date is the last day of the month indicated.

 This medication does not require special storage conditions.

-Medications should not be disposed of through drains or in the trash.
-Dispose of packaging and medications you no longer need at the SIGRE collection point at your pharmacy.
-If in doubt, ask your pharmacist how to dispose of unused packaging and medications.
-By doing so, you will help protect the environment.
+Medications should not be disposed of through wastewater or household waste.
+Deposit the packaging and medications you no longer need at the SIGRE collection point in the pharmacy.
+If in doubt, ask your pharmacist how to dispose of the packaging and medications you no longer need.
+This will help protect the environment.

-6. Contents of the packaging and additional information
+6. Contents of the pack and further information

 Composition of Dezipar

-• The other components (excipients) are: Core : mannitol (E421), microcrystalline cellulose, cornstarch, hydroxypropyl cellulose, sodium croscarmellose, and magnesium stearate.
-Coating : partially hydrolyzed polyvinyl alcohol, titanium dioxide (E171), macrogol 4000, and talc.
+• The other components (excipients) are: Core: mannitol (E421), microcrystalline cellulose, cornstarch, hydroxypropylcellulose, sodium croscarmellose, and magnesium stearate.
+Coating: partially hydrolyzed polyvinyl alcohol, titanium dioxide (E171), macrogol 4000, and talc.

-Appearance of the product and contents of the packaging
+Appearance of the product and contents of the pack

 Zambon S.A.U.